 Reprotox Toxicology Center – Based on experimental animal studies, quetiapine is not expected to increase the risk of congenital anomalies.
 Quetiapine in a small series of cases did not increase the risk of birth defects.

-If you are pregnant and have questions related to medication use during pregnancy, this is Reprotox Toxicology Center is most comprehensive resource on medication use during pregnancy.
+If you are pregnant and have questions related to medication use during pregnancy, this is Reprotox Toxicology Center is the most comprehensive resource on medication use during pregnancy.
 You can subscribe for only $17.00 per month – Subscribe Now.

 The American Pregnancy Association does not prescribe medication, nor do we serve as a consult for medication use during pregnancy.
 It is imperative that you discuss the use of any medication during pregnancy with your health care provider.